longluo/imlongluo/blog/wp-content/plugins/wp-optimize/readme.txt

-WP-Optimize is a WordPress 2.9++ database cleanup and optimization tool.
+WP-Optimize is a WordPress 3.xx database cleanup and optimization tool.
 It doesn't require PhpMyAdmin to optimize your database tables.

-It allows you to remove post revisions, comments in the spam queue, un-approved comments within few clicks.
+It allows you to remove post revisions, comments in the spam queue, un-approved comments, items in trash within few clicks.

+**Weekly scheduler introduced (EXPERIMENTAL)**

 Now Multi-Lingual.

+**Are you interested to be a contributed developer of this plugin, use the contact form link below to contact me.**

+You will be credited inside the plugin screen and the plugin listing at WordPress.

 **Requirements:**

-*   WordPress 2.9++
+*   WordPress 3++

 *   PHP 5.1.xx